Cursor vs Starchild-1 by Odyssey: Which AI Tool is Better?

 Pricing

 Cursor offers a free Hobby plan (2,000 completions/month), Pro at $20/month, and Business at $40/seat/month.
-Starchild-1 pricing is not publicly detailed; the website directs users to check current plans directly.
+Starchild-1 pricing is not publicly detailed and current availability is unclear.

 Who Each Is For